On this page

 - Who must sign a Signature Sheet?

 What is a Signature Sheet?

 The SFU Research Funding Application Signature Sheet (“Signature Sheet” or “Sig Sheet”) is an internal document required (by University Policy R10.01) with all research grant applications.
-It provides details about your funding application which helps not just with project setups, but also with resource planning and ensuring compliance for your team, Department and the university.
-It is your responsibility as the Principal Investigator (PI) to submit all SFU Signature Sheets to Research Services by the SFU Internal deadline date.
+It provides details about your funding application which helps with project setup, resource planning and ensuring compliance for your team, department and the university.
+It is your responsibility as the Principal Investigator (PI) to submit all SFU Signature Sheets to Research Services by the SFU internal deadline date.

 Some sponsors require a cover page or document signed by an “institutional representative” to support your application.
 It is a good practice to let Research Services know that an institutional signature is required for your application when you are submitting the Signature Sheet.
 Research Services cannot provide institutional signature for applications not supported by a Signature Sheet because we have no confirmation from the Chair and the Dean with regard to the proposed activities.

 SFU requires that a completed and signed SFU Signature Sheet be submitted to Research Services regardless of whether a funding organization requires university sign-off on research funding applications, proposals or letters of intent.

 The Signature Sheet must be signed in the following order by:

 - either the Director of Research Services or the Officer, Research Grants, who are designated to sign applications on behalf of the Vice-President, Research., and,

 - where the proposed research uses facilities that are part of a Research Centre or Institute, the Director of said Institute.